 If your family’s first pet is a dog and no one has experience handling one, it can be difficult during the initial few weeks.
 Dogs are incredibly enthusiastic and affectionate, which means they will drool all over you and all of your guests if you do not give them the necessary training.

 The first thing to do is choose a name for your pet and use the dog’s name positively, associated with other good things in your pet’s life like walks and treats.

 The next step is to teach him to come to you when called by his name.
 Use positive reinforcement and appreciation every time he comes to you and exercise each training step repeatedly so that it can be appropriately associated with his brain.

 Train your dog at home

-Now, just like humans and our plethora of personality traits, dogs have unique characteristics, some are lazy, some are very active, some might be smarter than others, and on it goes.
+Now, just like humans and our plethora of personality traits, dogs have unique characteristics; some are lazy, some are very active, some might be smarter than others, and so on.
 You have to observe such traits and train your newest family member accordingly.

-Do not forget to give him rewards like treats or just plenty of hugs and love every time he obeys an order; this will indicate to him that he is on the right track.
+Do not forget to give him rewards like treats or just plenty of hugs and love every time he obeys an order; this will indicate that he is on the right track.